In this guide, you will find step-by-step instructions on how to change the clock spring on Hyundai vehicles.

 - Repeat the procedure to check the transmission fluid level when the transmission fluid is warm.

-If your Hyundai does not have a transmission dipstick, the level can be checked by removing the plug on the side of the transmission.
+If your Hyundai does not have a transmission dipstick, the level can be checked by removing the plug on the transmission side.

 Inspect gear sector range switch